-The carrying value of investments (certificates of deposit with original maturity of more than three months) at September 30, 2021 was \$2,763,371.
+The carrying value of investments (certificates of deposit with original maturity of more than three months and investments with UBS Financial Services) at September 30, 2024 was \$2,885,707.

 Policies Governing Deposits and Investments:

 In compliance with the Public Funds Investment Act, the County has adopted a deposit and investment policy.